Installing Astronomer CLI on Windows 10

 To ensure docker can properly mount volumes, we need to create custom mount paths that work in the WSL instance.

-(Note: The process differs depending on the version of Windows 10 you're running.
-In our case we're running build 1709.
-See the full guide for more details about later builds).
+This process differs depending on the version of Windows 10 you're running.
+In our case, we're running build 1709.

 sudo mkdir /c